bids-standard/bep001/README.md

 Each conceptual update to the specification should have a "proposal file".
 This file should explain what change it is proposing and provide a justification for the change.

-The developer should also change the file in the BIDS specification (saved in `src` in the master branch of the BEP001 repository) to refect the proposed changes.
+The developer should also change the file in the BIDS specification (saved in `src` in the master branch of the BEP001 repository) to reflect the proposed changes.

 Once the proposal is ready, the developer should **open a pull request** to the master branch of the BEP001 repository (this one).
 If everyone agrees on the proposal, the file will be merged to master.